emilyrosenberg/grain-free-friend/README.md

 Admin panel is not accessible from the deployed site
 - When I navigate to admin/ there is a Server Error (500)
+- I tried [this fix from Stack Overflow](https://stackoverflow.com/a/73189232), editing STATICFILES_STORAGE in settings.py
 <!-- Fix this bug!! -->

 ## Future Implementations